viktorpergjoka/spring-k8swatcher/README.md

 ...

 ```
-wont work and you would need to define it like this:
+won't work and you would need to define it like this:

 ```
 ...